 As the balloons are inflated they snake around the museum, beginning at the public entrance on 72nd Street and Columbus Avenue.
 And you’ll even get a first glance at this year’s new balloons before they fly!

 And don’t worry about them floating away early—nets and sandbags are used to hold them down!

 Some tips: between 1 p.m. and 3 p.m. is the least crowded time to visit, but not as many balloons are blown up.
 If you go later in the evening, there will be a lot more people, but more fully inflated balloons to see.

 So, your choice—more people or more balloons!
-You can fine more info on the Macy’s website here.
+You can find more info regarding the Balloon Inflation on the Macy’s website here.

 And returning this year is a feature where you can check the parade route and public viewing spots.